lotus-gd/lotus-web/README.md

 # Welcome to the official repo for the Lotus Project website!

-you should probably go check the website out lmao
+you should probably go check the website out lmao [whenever it's done, that is](https://c.ussr.pl/)

 Repo card if you wanna add it to your profile: